 The Fund invests only in securities that are expected to deliver a positive environmental and/or social impact.
-The investment universe is limited to securities which have passed the AIM proprietary SPECTRUM® verification process, which includes separate sustainability and credit assessments.
+The investment universe is limited to securities

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. which have passed the AIM proprietary SPECTRUM® verification process, which includes separate sustainability and credit assessments.